 - 1. Establishment of the time the building is to be opened and closed.
-The hours should be posted at all doorways: - 2.
+The hours should be posted at all doorways: The building's hours - - 2.
 Determination when the administrative designee will be at the switchboard to receive incoming calls and to make emergency calls: 7:30 AM